jankazil/isd-lite-data/README.md

 CONUS_Observations_Download.py 2020 1 1 2020 12 31 output_data -n 4
 ```

-### 3. Switzerland_Metadata_Download.py
+### Switzerland

+**1. Switzerland_Metadata_Download.py**

-Downloads IDS-Lite station metadata and filters it to produce a list of stations located in Switzerland with available observations in a given date range.
-The filtered metadata is saved to a text file.
+Downloads IDS-Lite station metadata and filters it to produce a list of stations located in Switzerland that have observations available within a user-specified date range.
+The resulting metadata file is saved.

 **Usage:**